 So the surface of your pool is waving a red flag — or two … or three — and you’re recognizing the need to resurface.
 Not so fast.
 There’s a catch.
 You’re not ready to shut down your pool for an indefinite amount of time just because your pool has a couple leaks and stains.

 We hear you.
 But like we said earlier, the longer you let these surface issues linger, the bigger, deeper and more destructive they become.

-Just to give you an idea of how much time you might be spending poolside, new surface applications typically take a day or two.
+Just to give you an idea of how much time you might be spending on swimming pool resurfacing, new surface applications typically take a day or two.
 And on average, there is a two-week curing period before a homeowner can use their pool.
 Two weeks!
 That’s the perfect amount of time to plan for your pool’s grand re-opening party.

-We all age, and your pool is no different.
-The best thing you can do for your aging pool is to have a pool professional conduct a thorough inspection.
+We all age, and your gunite, vinyl, or concrete pool is no different.
+The best thing you can do for your aging pool is to have a pool professional conduct a thorough inspection and see if it needs pool renovations.
 An expert will check all the primary equipment — pump, heater, filter, drains — for leaks, malfunctions, and operations.
 They’ll inspect the liner or plaster, the tile and coping for signs of aging that can lead to problems.

-The certified service technicians at Neave Pools can assess if a repair, replacement or renovation is your best option.
-After that, the pros at Neave are happy to share their best maintenance tips — because proper pool maintenance and water quality can extend the life of your pool.
+The certified service technicians at Neave Pools can assess if a repair, replacement or swimming pool renovation is your best option.
+After pool resurfaced or renovation, the pros at Neave are happy to share their best maintenance tips — because proper swimming pool maintenance and water quality can extend the life of your pool.